Gourish/challenges/qa-challenges/README.md

 2. Clarity and Accuracy of instructions provided in README
 3. Quality, Relevance and Value of the Selenium tests
 4. Written communication and documentation ability
+5. Pull Request quality and mastery of git